siegenth/streamsx.rabbitmq/samples/RequestProcessProxySample/readme.md

 ## Components

-* [Streams QSE](https://www.ibm.com/developerworks/downloads/im/streamsquick/index.html) : This is Includes Streams development environment where the sample code can be inspected and modified.
-Where everything runs.
+* [Streams QSE](https://www.ibm.com/developerworks/downloads/im/streamsquick/index.html) : This is includes Streams
+development environment where the sample code can be inspected and modified.
 * [RabbitMQ](https://www.rabbitmq.com/download.html) download site.
-Must be installed and running, the steps are described below.
+Must be installed and running.
-* Maven : The demo uses maven to install a jetty server and run the war file.
+* Maven : The demo uses maven to install the Jetty server and run the war file.
 * [JettyServer]:(https://www.eclipse.org/jetty/) : J2EE server used for demo.
 * Optional - [LibertyServer](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/) : Includes the Eclipse development environment where the sample code can be inspected and modified.
 Used for development.

-* RabbitMQ installed,

 # Bring up the components.

-## Intall RabbitMQ
+## Install RabbitMQ

-I installed RabbitMQ using this [link](https://gist.github.com/ravibhure/92e780ecc850cd5ab0ab)
+Install RabbitMQ, instructions can be found [here](https://gist.github.com/ravibhure/92e780ecc850cd5ab0ab)

 ## Bring up RabbitMQ

-To bring up the Rabbit
+To bring up the RabbitMQ
 ```
 sudo service rabbitmq-server start
 ```